Independence of l-adic representations of geometric Galois groups: Proof of the main theorem

 \begin{proof} It suffices to establish conditions (a) and (b) of Corollary~\ref{SecondReduction}.
-For this, let $K$ be absolutely finitely generated, that $k$ is its field of constants and that $X/K$ is smooth projective.
+For this, let $K$ be absolutely finitely generated, $k$ its prime field and $X/K$ a smooth projective variety.
 In this case we have proven that $\CR(k)$ holds in Proposition~\ref{basechange} and that $\CS(k)$ holds for $k$ of positive characteristic in Corollary~\ref{CharPFamilyIsPSS}.
-This verifies condition~(a) of Corollary~\ref{CharPFamilyIsPSS}.
+This verifies condition~(a) of Corollary~\ref{SecondReduction}.

 For condition~(b) define $n$ to be the dimensions of $\rho_{\ell,X}$.
-Since $X/K$ is smooth projective, this definition is independent of the chosen $\ell$.
-Then all images $\rho_{\ell,X}(\Gal(K))$ are $n$-bounded at $\ell$.
-Hence by Theorem~\ref{lp-main}, for each $\ell$ there exists a short exact sequence
+Since $X/K$ is smooth projective, this dimension is independent of the chosen $\ell$.
+Thus all images $\rho_{\ell,X}(\Gal(K))$ are $n$-bounded at $\ell$.
+From Theorem~\ref{lp-main} we deduce for each $\ell$ the existence of a short exact sequence